fregante/abort-utils/source/signal-from-event.md

 Type: [`EventTarget`](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget)

-The target to attach the listener too.
+The target to attach the listener to.
 This can be any Element or other object that implements the `EventTarget` interface.

 ## eventName